Weyl semimetals in optical lattices: moving and merging of Weyl points, and hidden symmetry at Weyl points

-Here, we consider a cubic lattice as shown in Fig.\ref{fig1}, where the arrows represent the hopping-accompanying phase.
+Here, we consider a cubic optical lattice as shown in Fig.\ref{fig1}, where the arrows represent the hopping-accompanying phase.
 The hopping-accompanying phase is $\pi/2$ for the hopping along the $y$ axis and $\pi$ for the $z$ axis.
 Due to the appearing of the hopping-accompanying phases, the translation symmetry is broken.
 Thus the lattice is divided into two sublattices, i.e. sublattices $A$ and $B$.
 Assuming the distance between the nearest lattice sites being $1$, we define the primitive lattice vectors as $\mathbf{a}_1=(1,-1,0)$, $\mathbf{a}_2=(1,1,0)$, and $\mathbf{a}_3=(0,0,1)$.
 The primitive reciprocal lattice vectors are $\mathbf{b}_1=(\pi,-\pi,0)$, $\mathbf{b}_2=(\pi,\pi, 0)$, and $\mathbf{b}_3=(0,0,2\pi)$.

-We regard this model as the original model.
-The tight-binding Hamiltonian can be written as
+Besides the hopping between nearest lattice sites, we also consider the diagonal hopping in the $x-y$ plane and a staggered potential.
+The corresponding Hamiltonian is $H=H_0+H_d+H_s$ with